Patients Give Doctors High Marks For Prescribing Antibiotics For Common Sniffles

 One reason might be to keep their ratings high.

-In the study, reviews for the telemedicine service were quite high overall – 87 percent of encounters earned 5 out of 5 stars for patients.
+In the study, reviews for the telemedicine service were quite high overall — 87 percent of encounters earned 5 out of 5 stars for patients.
 But the reviews were significantly higher if the patients received a prescription, especially if it was for an antibiotic.
-Seventy-two percent of patients gave 5-star ratings after visits with no resulting prescriptions, 86 percent gave 5 stars when they got a prescription for something other than an antibiotic, and 90 percent gave 5 stars when they received an antibiotic prescription.
+Seventy-two percent of patients gave five-star ratings after visits with no resulting prescriptions, 86 percent gave five stars when they got a prescription for something other than an antibiotic, and 90 percent gave five stars when they received an antibiotic prescription.

 In fact, no other factor was as strongly associated with patient satisfaction as whether they received a prescription for an antibiotic.